ikarigeorge/blog-hugo/site/content/posts/how-to-bypass-type-x-is-not-json-serializable-error-in-python.md

   - python
   - snippets
 ---
-When working with dictionaries in python, sometimes the attributes type are not serializable.
-Specially with dates and times, which is a common attribute when building API answers for example.
+When working with dictionaries in python, sometimes the attributes types are not serializable.
+This ca happen specially with dates and times, which are common attributes when building API interfaces for example.

 The problem comes when we need to convert it as a JSON string.
-Since some types are not serializable.
 Take the following snippet:

 ```
 import json